Golden Jubilee of Joining of 72-76 Batch of REC in ABAD WISPERING PALMS KUMARAKAM ON 27 ,28 ,29 January 2023.

 Let's pose one."

 We only went home twice a year – just for one week each time.
 The remaining 340 days were spent in the hostel.
-In a time when there were no communication the only option connecting homes are via inland letters.
-That period from June 1972 to March 1977 was a unique phase in the history of mankind and I believe at least as far as our lives are concerned.
+In a time when there were no communication and the only option connecting homes were via inland letters.
+That period from June 1972 to March 1977 was a unique phase in the history our country , I believe at least as far as our lives are concerned.
 Each one of us seems to be trying to hold onto the memories of that time, which reflected in the glow of our faces.

 A photo session before boating."